tabulify/tabulify/tower/doc/schema-flyway.md

 not allow an access by array name.
 See [identifier](identifier.md) for more information

+### Item: List object naming (row, line, item, object, node)

+For the element of a list, we may use the following term:
+  * row,
+  * line,
+  * item,
+  * object
+  * node
+  * entity

+In general, we go with the delivery term: ie `item`

+An order have `line of items` in a sales order.

 ### Count column naming

 Count column are natural column.
 We use therefore